 If you're thinking about quitting smoking or vaping, sometimes it helps to hear from people who have done it before.
+Here's what others say about the path to quitting.

 It's never too late.

 "I smoked for decades and barely escaped a heart attack.
 But with help from a nurse I made a quit plan.
-Now I am grateful for how my health has improved – I've even taken up biking.
+Now I'm grateful for how my health has improved – I've even taken up biking.
 I'd say it's never too late to quit, no matter how long or how much you've smoked."

 "I used to vape to deal with stress.
 To really quit for good, I had to find healthier ways to cope.
-My advice is to plan ahead how to handle the stess and negative emotions so you can stay in control."
+My advice is to plan ahead how to handle stess and negative emotions so you can stay in control."

-Take small steps to build confidence.
+Taking small steps builds confidence.

 Quit medicines make a difference.